23 May Top Facebook Changes in Plain English (GDPR and More)

 - You can pay attention to daily estimates for reach and engagement.
 While these are not entirely accurate, these serve as a proxy to help you project campaign performance

-- Rely on historical data from the previous campaigns for similar audiences and products.
+- Rely on historical data from previous campaigns for similar audiences and products.

 This change further underscores the need to pay attention to the campaign reports and key campaign performance metrics.

-Transparency is one of the key directive for Facebook in 2018.
+Transparency is one of the key directives for Facebook in 2018.
 To further drive transparency of the reporting, Facebook has been making many impression reporting changes in the last 2 years.

-The last change now include ALL of the impressions data previously not reported on.
+The last change now includes ALL of the impressions data previously not reported on.
 Facebook ensures that the advertisers will not be charged for extra impressions.